nandkishor008/SplitDash/README.md

 # SplitDash –  Group Expense Tracker

 SplitDash is a full-stack web application that helps groups track shared expenses, split bills using different methods, and see simplified balances between members.
-It is inspired by Splitwise but built as a custom project using a modern MERN-style stack.

 ---